 Some test centres have a long waiting time for tests.
 By the time my son’s instructor advised him to book his test, he had to wait for 3 months.
 You can, of course, sometimes get cancellations but even though we checked every day, we didn’t find anything earlier.

-Looking back, we should have booked his test much earlier as is really easy to change the date of the test to a later date we if he hadn’t been ready in time.
+Looking back, we should have booked his test much earlier as it is really easy to change the date of the test to a later date if he hadn’t been ready in time.

 Don’t Take your Test Too Early